-Dear reader, what you see below is an important personal journal entry.
+Dear reader, below is an important personal journal entry.

-Several months later, One year later, I am still feeling this way, and the feeling has only deepened.
-It took years of reflection and self-discovery to arrive here and I am convinced this is accessible to anyone.
-I hope you will consider opening the door yourself.
+… these feelings are consistent, accompanied by many new and subtle complementary ones.
+It took some period of reflection and self-discovery to land here, and I am convinced this is accessible to anyone (though, everyone’s path is different).
+I hope you will consider opening the door.

 Note To Self